yerabalkybek/Quantum-regression-with-a-problem-specific-ansatz/README.md

 # Quantum regression with a problem-specific ansatz

-This repository contains the Python code that generates the datasets and reproduces the results presented in our paper [*<title>*](https://arxiv.org/abs/XXXX.XXXXX).
+This repository contains the Python code that generates the datasets and reproduces the results presented in our paper [*<Parametrized circuit-free quantum regression with variance regularization>*](https://arxiv.org/abs/2607.02696).

 ## Overview